TiendaNube/api-docs/guides/Payment Provider/README.md

 Actually, short for Payment Service Provider, is any entity the provides all the necessary resources to allow a buyer to pay the merchant for purchased goods or hired services.
 These _resources_ include information for the potential buyer about the available payment methods, installments, promotions, discounts, etc, as well as the technological resources to actually execute a payment.

 #### Payment Method Type
+The resource that allows a transfer of a money from the consumer to the merchant.
 It can be any of, but not limited to:
 - Credit Card
 - Debit Card
 - Bank Debit
 - Boleto _(Brasil only)_
+- PIX _(Brasil only)
-- Ticket _(Argentina only, e.g. Pago Fácil, RapiPago, etc)_
+- Ticket _(e.g. Pago Fácil, RapiPago, etc)_
-- Wire Transfer
+- Wire Transfer _(Between two bank accounts via "traditional" transfer)_
 - Wallet _(i.e. customer's account credit)_
 - Cash
 - Others